Hesam-Varaee/cvm-missing-variable-detection/docs/VALIDATION_FINDINGS.md

 ## 1. Motivation

-For a journal submission, an in-sample "the missing variable we searched hundreds of candidates for turns out to explain leftover variance" result is not, by itself, convincing — reviewers will expect out-of-sample or cross-validated evidence, especially for the real-data (deep beam) results
+For publication, an in-sample "the missing variable we searched hundreds of candidates for turns out to explain leftover variance" result is not, by itself, convincing — reviewers will expect out-of-sample or cross-validated evidence, especially for the real-data (deep beam) results